 - Close the Sale.
 Closing only occurs with prospects who have “survived” the qualifying stage and have agreed to make a decision at the conclusion of a presentation.
 The presentation should only focus on the “pains” uncovered earlier in the process.
 Post-sale activities will aid the closing of the sale, and facilitate the transition of the relationship from buyer-seller to partners.

 A selling methodology such as the Sandler Selling System won’t function well without Pipeliner CRM.

-Ideally the Sandler Selling System has been carefully mapped out for an individual company, based on the sales steps of successful reps who have succeeded in the past.
-CRM must be rapidly and easily adaptable to the broad stages of a company's sales process, as well as the distinct steps (activities and tasks) to be taken within each stage.
+Ideally, the Sandler Selling System has been carefully mapped out for an individual company, based on the sales steps of successful reps who have succeeded in the past.
+CRM must be rapidly and easily adaptable to the broad stages of a company’s sales process, as well as the distinct steps (activities and tasks) to be taken at each stage.

 Find out how Pipeliner CRM can totally empower your Sandler Selling System efforts.
-Download our free trial.
+Try our free trial.